project-imprimis/libprimis/doc/engine.md

 ### 2.1.1 Octree Data Structure & Cube Geometry
 ---

-Imprimis stores its data in an octal tree, in which each cube of edge length *l* is divided into eight cubes with edge length *l*/2.
+Libprimis stores its data in an octal tree, in which each cube of edge length *l* is divided into eight cubes with edge length *l*/2.
 This allows for a level to be efficiently and recursively divided into smaller and smaller pieces.
 The power of this data structure is that large, faraway objects can occupy relatively fewer nodes in the data tree than objects in the level have.